aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     Using DotJS, all you have to do is write the logic for your web app.
 Everything else, including creating a secure HTTPS and WebSocket server for you and registering your routes, etc., is handled for you by Site.js.

     Furthermore, there is no magic here.
-Under the hood, these are simply plain old tried-and-tested [Express](https://expressjs.com/) routes.[^3]
+Under the hood, these are simply plain old tried-and-tested [Express](https://expressjs.com/) routes.[^3] Site.js contains [Node.js](https://nodejs.org) so you can do anything in your dynamic routes that you can do with Node.js – including [using node modules](https://source.ind.ie/site.js/app/blob/master/README.md#using-node-modules) – without installing Node.js.

     When you’re ready to move on, press <kbd>Ctrl</kbd> <kbd>C</kbd> to stop the Site.js server.